intmus/inttheory19-20/_05-counterpoint-embell-shapes/b2-cantfirmand1st.md

 -the two lines will always be re and ti

-repeated pitches
+Repeated Pitches

 -no

-acceptable melodic intervals
+Acceptable Melodic Intervals

 -stepwise motion

 -more leaps than skips

-approaching and leaving leaps, skips
+Approaching and Leaving Leaps, Skips

 -for leaps, approach and leave by stepwise direction in the opposite direction of the leap

-range
+Range

 -very singable

 -stay in the range of a human being

-climax
+Climax

 -only one

-Acceptable harmonic intervals
+Acceptable Harmonic Intervals

 -consonance only

 -you see more imperfect consonances than perfect consonances, helps avoid parallel perfect intervals

-approaching the final pitch
+Approaching the Final Pitch

 -stepwise contrary motion

-number of times that an interval size can be used consecutively
+Number of Times that an Interval Size can be Used Consecutively

 -imperfect consonances, two or three

 -perfect consonances, zero

-acceptable motion between lines
+Acceptable Motion Between Lines

 -no parallel perfect intervals, this makes the lines lose their independence

-acceptable types of motion
+Acceptable Types of Motion

 -parallel, contrary, similar